 One time, Lady Zhu became so ill that she was bedridden, yet she wanted carp for dinner.
 Since it was winter, all the rivers were frozen.
 Wang Xiang thought hard about how he could obtain the desired fish.

-During the Han Dynasty, the country was eventually ripped apart by warfare, and Wang Rong died.
-Wang Xiang took his step-mother and step-brother and fled a long distance from the city.
+As Wang Xiang grew, the Han Dynasty was eventually ripped apart by uprisings and civil war.
+Wang Rong died, and the younger Wang took his stepmother and step-brother, fleeing a long distance from their city.
 He stayed with them for 30 years.

-The governor there was so deeply moved by Wang Xiang’s devotion that he appointed him as a state official.
+A local governor was so deeply moved by Wang Xiang’s devotion that he appointed him as a state official.
 His effective initiatives gained him much respect and admiration from the public.
-Wang Xiang also became a ceremony minister and advisor to the young Emperor Cao Mao.
+He also became a ceremony minister and advisor to the young Emperor Cao Mao.

-Wang Xiang died in 269 at the age of 85.
+Wang died in 269 at the age of 85, having served many decades as a loyal statesman.
 He was awarded the posthumous title “Duke Yuan.”
 Wang Xiang is cherished as a perfect model of the highest of all virtues, filial piety.
 His legacy is widely celebrated and it is still passed down today.